 Many users will remove all the other entries in this GUI so that PCB Editor only looks at their company standard folder for padstacks.
+It is recommended to leave at least the local job directory .(dot) in the list.
 Click OK and the padpath is now defined.

 Repeat the above steps for the psmpath.
 This directory should contain any files with a .dra, .psm, .bsm, .ssm, .fsm, and .osm extension.
+You also need to repeat these steps for the steppath.
+This directory should contain any step models (.STP and .STEP).

 You have now defined the directory structure for PCB Editor.
 These settings are written automatically to the env file which is the default setup for PCB Editor.
 This is stored in the HOME environment location %HOME%\pcbenv folder.